xiaoxiaoflood/firefox-scripts/README.md

   - New tabs (Ctrl+T or New Tab button) inherit the container of current tab (except for Private Tabs).

   - The label in urlbar serves as menubutton to reopen current tab in other container.
 With left click, current tab is replaced.
-With middleclick, a new tab is opened without closing the other one.
+With middleclick, a new tab opens without closing the other one.

   ![](https://i.imgur.com/BE7oPcu.png)